LRNWebComponents/ontology/resources.md

 ## What exactly is Polymer?

 Polymer is library that helps you make production ready web components today!
 Polymer helps to ease some of the pain points around creating custom web components before the browsers have fully implimented the specs.
 It has some tools, polyfills, helper functions, and syntastical sugar.
-Kind of like jQuery for web components.

 ## Ok, what are web components?